 The Kansas Department of Health and Environment is pleased to announce the adoption of amended regulations for licensed day care homes and group day care homes (K.A.R.
 28-4-114a and 28-4-118) and for preschools and child care centers (K.A.R.
 28-4-428 and 28-4-428a).
 The amended regulations were posted in the Kansas Register on April 27, 2017 and will be effective May 12, 2017.

 Updated information including a copy of the Kansas Register containing the adopted regulations is available on the Child Care Licensing website.
 You may also register for a webinar on the website.

 Interested in being a childcare provider?
-Inquire with Michelle at 620-259-8441 for next steps.
+Inquire with Childcare Licensing Staff at 620-694-2900, option 5 for next steps.